AltoTenor/Discord-bot_Python/README.md

         ◦ Names of certain people with A respectful/ disrespectful message ◦ Dad Bot
     • Shows the current time using discord activity.
+    • When a message is deleted, the bot responds with a preset prompt.
+Works when someone tries to delete the prompt also.

 Acknowledgement